prvenkat22/automation/README.md

-This project is just to showcase the usage of containers for GUI automation.
+This project showcases the usage of containers for GUI automation.
 The container images and the Selenoid framework is the work of Aerokube.

 **Docker File**
 The docker file attached is just to showcase the installation of nightwatchjs framework and its pre-requisities.